piotrek111/swagger-petstore-test/FUNCTIONAL TEST CASES.md

 ***

 #### Case 3: Upload invalid image for an existing ```petId```
-This is another theoretical test case - the example API doesn't care about image file validation
 ##### Preconditions:
 - there is an existing pet in the petstore
 - invalid image file (i.e. unsupported format or too big file size) is available